Dog love graphic

 What to Expect at Home

-Most spay patients go home the next day as if nothing had happened, although some will need pain medication for a few days.
+Most spay surgery patients go home the same day or the next as if nothing had happened though pain medication will be provided to cover the next few days.

-Some nausea may occur in the first couple of days after surgery and it would not be unusual for the dog to refuse food for a day or two after surgery.
+Some nausea may occur in the first couple of days after surgery and it would not be unusual for the pet to refuse food for a day after surgery.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email firstname.lastname@example.org.